binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Remember we did something similar to this under the "Concealing NMap Source IP Address" of the Reconnaissance section from the Process and Practises chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) with nmap decoy host `-D` and idle scan `-sI`.

-In this type of attack a sending node will spoof its public IP address (not actually change its IP address) (by forging the header) to appear someone else's.
+In this type of attack a sending node, will spoof its public IP address (not actually change its IP address) (by forging the header) to appear as someone else's.
 When the message is received and a reply crafted, the entity creating the reply will look up its ARP table and send the reply to the impersonated entity because the MAC address is still associated with the IP address of the message it received.
 This sort of play is commonly used in Denial of Service (DoS) attacks because the attacker does not need or want the response.

 In a Distributed DoS (D-DoS) attack, often the attacker will impersonate the target (usually a router or some server it wants to be brought down) and broadcast messages.
 The nodes that receive these messages consult their ARP tables to look up the spoofed IP address, find the target's associated MAC address, and reply to it.
 This ensures that the replies will be sourced from many nodes, thus swamping the target's network interface.
 Many load testing tools also use this technique to stress a server or application.